szaumoor/ZSTweaks/README.md

 **Component 1160:** Make warhammers do a baseline damage 1d5+1, not 1d4+1 (except hammers outside that range)

 1d4+1 always felt a little too small and narrow for hammers.
 This doesn't affect special hammers that have double the damage potential such as Crom Faeyr.
+It also includes Voidhammer +3, which only inflicts magic damage.

 **Component 1350:** Make Wakizashis and Ninja-Tos deal 2d4 instead of 1d8 and have a speed factor of 3